open-contracting/deploy/docs/use/kingfisher-process.rst

       sudo -u deployer /opt/kingfisher-process/load.sh --source moldova_covid19 --note "Added by NAME" --compile --check /home/USER/local-load/moldova-2020-04-07

    If you don't need to check for structural errors, omit the ``--check`` flag.
-If you only need to process a sample, use the ``--sample`` option.
 For a description of all options, run:

    .. code-block:: bash